Best things to do in Nashville

 Why go?
 This isn't your granny's fried chicken.
 Hattie B's serves its chicken at six different spice levels, ranging from mild to "Shut the Cluck Up!" hot.
 Grab ranch dressing, pickles and an ice-cold beer to help quench the fire.
 Don't forget the piece of white bread under the chicken, either: That's what soaks up all those delicious spices.

 What is it?
-This infamous honky tonk across the street from the Ryman Auditorium has operated almost continuously since 1960.
+This infamously fun honky tonk across the street from the Ryman Auditorium has operated almost continuously since 1960.

 Why go?
-Start a night out on Lower Broadway by squeezing into the infamous Tootsie's Orchid Lounge and counting how many customers are already dancing on the bar.
-You'll be spoiled for choice on the Honky Tonk Highway: Almost every bar pumps out live blues, soul, jazz, rock and country until the early hours every morning.
-So put on your dancing shoes and join the loud, lively throng.
+Begin your night out on Lower Broadway by shuffling into the vibrant Tootsie's Orchid Lounge and counting how many customers are already dancing on the bar (seriously).
+The place is lively.
+Plus, a love for music is a must, and you'll be spoiled for choice on the Honky Tonk Highway: Almost every bar pumps out live blues, soul, jazz, rock and country until the early hours every morning.
+So put on your dancing shoes and join the bubbly throng.

 What is it?
 The greater Nashville area is overflowing with distilleries and breweries serving up locally-made craft brews and spirits.